Clydach, Swansea: History

 In 1918 the Sunday school is still showing on the map under the area name of Vardre close to Mount Pleasant and Graig Felin was known as Aber-Clydach.
 The top of Clydach near Lone Road and Bryn Mair was named Upper Forge not yet having its slang title of 'Sunny Bank' with the locals.
 Note: Sunny Bank does not appear by name on any maps seen to date (June 2012).

 In the early 19th century, Clydach was a small village in the Swansea Valley.
 As the coal in the South Wales Valleys was a valuable commodity during the Industrial Revolution, Clydach experienced growth as a through road for transporting goods between Swansea and the many mines and heavy metal industries.
 The 16-mile (26 km) long Swansea Canal was built through the centre of Clydach between 1794 and 1798.
 It was constructed to transport up to 400,000 tonnes of coal a year from Ystalyfera to Swansea port.
 The canal remained profitable until 1902, when losses were first reported.
 This decline in revenue and profits was largely due to the competition from its rival the Swansea Vale Railway.
 The last commercial cargo carried on the Swansea Canal was in 1931 when coal was conveyed from Clydach to Swansea.
 Boats continued to operate on the canal after that date but only for maintenance work, with horse-drawn boats last recorded in Clydach in 1958.
 Only 5 mi of the canal's original length of 16 mi remain.

 Population

 The end of the 19th century and the early 20th century saw a significant growth in the village's population.
 With the opening of the Mond in 1902 the village experienced significant growth as the factory became the main employer within the village.
-The figures below show the population for the parish of Rhyndwyglydach.
+The figures below show the population for the parish of Rhyndwyglydach from 1881 to 1971.

 The population has recovered from the reduction seen in the early 1980s following the demise of mining and the heavy metal industries.
 The village's population was approximately 7,500 on 23 February 2010 and a population of 10,830 on 28 July 2011.
 The population of Clydach, Glamorgan, Wales, UK on 6 May 2012 is approximately 12,593.